nchjili/avis_zmqprx/README.md

 This is a simple fork of avis-router-1.2.2 which adds 0mq support.
 Also, support for OS X and Windows has been removed as well as RPM packaging (should you need this you will need to modify ant build config, build.xml from original avis-router-1.2.2 might be handy).

+NOTE: All avis notifications are passed to all 0mq subscribers, 0mq subscribes should always subscribe with an empty filter

 Author
 ------
 Lukas Vacek <lucas.vacek@gmail.com>